KarthikL1729/GSoC-Final-Submission/GSoC_final.md

 ## Contribution

 The main classes I had to work with are the `ValueChange` and `WireTrace` classes, while also making changes to the grammar file.
+The `WireTrace` class is the class that directly gets data from the `vcd` files, while the `ValueChange` class is the base class used for all the operations and is defined using a `SortedDict`.
+So the `ValueChange` class is the lowest level of abstraction and that is where all the operations that we can perform on the wires are defined.
 I also had to add a flag for the save functionality, which was in the main interface and the code for the save functionality has been written from scratch.

 ### Implementation of bitwise operators for multi-wire busses